NVIDIA/aistore/docs/cli/cluster.md

 Join a target to the cluster.

-Note: The node will try to join the cluster using an ID it detects (either in the filesystem's xattrs or on disk) or generates for itself.
+Note: The node will try to join the cluster using an ID it detects (either in the filesystem's xattrs or on disk) or that it generates for itself.
 If you would like to specify an ID, you can do so while starting the [`aisnode` executable](/docs/command_line.md).

 ### Examples